Jewish land purchase in Palestine: Background

 Towards the end of the 19th century, the creation of the Zionist movement resulted in many Jews immigrating to Palestine.
 Most land purchases between the late 1880s and the 1930s were located in the coastal plain area, including "Acre to the North and Rehovoth to the South, the Esdraelon (Jezreel) and Jordan Valleys and to the lesser extent in Galilee".
 These were mostly the less inhabited coasts and valleys, which had high rates of malaria.
 The migration affected Palestine in many ways, including economically, socially, and politically.

-The Talmud mentions the religious duty of settling the Land of Israel.
-It also allows for the lifting of certain religious restrictions of Sabbath observance to further its acquisition and settlement.